-Puerto Rican Stories: Stories for All Ages
+Puerto Rican Stories: Books for Children

 A Girl Named Rosita: The Story of Rita Moreno: Actor, Singer, Dancer, Trailblazer!